wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Awesome-CS-Collections.md

 - [google-interview-university](https://github.com/jwasham/google-interview-university#recursion)

+- [2019-Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook): This repository has practical content that covers all phases of a technical interview, from applying for a job to passing the interviews to offer negotiation.
+Technically competent candidates might still find the non-technical content helpful as well.

 # Programming Language | 编程语言

 - [Exercism](http://exercism.io/): Exercism gives you hundreds of practice problems in over 30 programming languages, and a place where you can get feedback on your solutions.